johnolinda/relationships-small-group-study/03-gods-workshop.md

 **DISCUSSION QUESTION:** *Can you give ways in which God is humble, patient, gentle, and forbearing?
 (Christ humbly coming to die on the cross; the Father patiently and gently working out our salvation; the Holy Spirit forbears by abiding with us even in the face of our sin, convicting and correcting, but never condemning.)*

-### An Appreciation of Diversity
+### Ephesians 4:7-16: An Appreciation of Diversity

-How often do we see diversity as a hindrance to good relationships and God's purposes?
+How often do we see diversity as a problem?

 > But grace was given to each one of us according to the measure of Christ's gift.
 Therefore it says,
 >